vink78/openconnect-pulse-gui/README.md

 Activate the virtual environment that has `openconnect-pulse-gui` installed.
 The `openconnect-pulse-gui` script should now be in your $PATH.

-The only required required argument is the sign-in link / server URL.
+The script is modified using a specific server URI by default.
 Other arguments can be found by using `python openconnect-pulse-gui.py -h`.

 If WebKit2 throws errors such as `KMS: DRM_IOCTL_MODE_CREATE_DUMB failed: Permission denied`, disable Shared DMA buffer rendering by setting the environmental variable WEBKIT_DISABLE_DMABUF_RENDERER=1.